SKAsApp/nagaoka-fireworks-virtual-viewing/README.en.md

 ## Notification

-Nagaoka Fireworks Virtual Viewing is going to be held on August 3rd, 2020.
+Nagaoka Fireworks Virtual Viewing was held on August 3rd, 2020.
+Thank you for viewing the world.

 ## Overview